robertmartin8/PyPortfolioOpt/README.md

 In this section, we detail PyPortfolioOpt's current available functionality as per the above breakdown.
 Full examples are offered in `examples.py`.

-A far more comprehensive version of this can be found on readthedocs, as well as possible extensions for more advanced users.
+A far more comprehensive version of this can be found on ReadTheDocs, as well as possible extensions for more advanced users.

 ### Expected returns